scikit-hep/uproot3/README.rst

 Normally, you'd *either* set only **cache** *or* both **basketcache** and **keycache**.
 You can use the same ``dict``-like object for many applications (single pool) or different caches for different applications (to keep the priority queues distinct).

 As we have seen, uproot's XRootD handler has an even lower-level cache for bytes read over the network.
-This is implemented as a `MemoryCache <http://uproot.readthedocs.io/en/latest/caches.html#uproot-cache-memorycache>`__.
+This is implemented as a `ThreadSafeArrayCache <http://uproot.readthedocs.io/en/latest/caches.html#uproot-cache-threadsafearraycache>`__.
 Local files are usually read as memory-mapped files, in which case the operating system does the low-level caching with the same mechanism as virtual memory.
 (For more control, you can `uproot.open <http://uproot.readthedocs.io/en/latest/opening-files.html#uproot-open>`__ a file with ``localsource=dict(chunkbytes=8*1024, limitbytes=1024**2)`` to use a regular file handle and custom paging/cache size.)

 Parallel processing
 -------------------